le3ah/ethan_the_raindrop/README.md

 This is an app I created to market my friend's book, which is called "Ethan the Raindrop."
 It's delightful!

 If you'd like to help, please feel free!
+My styling is with both web and mobile in mind.

 ![Ethan the Raindrop](Ethan.jpg)